In Islam, water is the origin of life, created by God. It purifies the human being, both on the outside and spiritually

-Also in the same street there is the Horhor Fountain, defunct and neglected, but in my opinion very beautiful.
+Also in the same street, there is the Horhor Fountain, defunct and neglected, but in my opinion it’s very beautiful.

 OTTOMAN FOUNTAINS IN BEYOĞLU

 I haven’t really seen or photographed many fountains in this part of Istanbul.
 Beyoğlu is somewhat newer area of the city.
 There aren’t many historical sites, especially if you compare it with the old historical area.
 But, I know that there are many Ottoman fountains in this part of the city too, in Tophane, Beşiktaş and Şişli – where I didn’t go.

 The Bereketzade Fountain is directly opposite the Galata Tower.
 Originally, it was next to the Bereketzade Mosque, the first mosque constructed in Galata, after the conquest of Istanbul.
 The founder of the mosque and the fountain was Bereketzade Haci Ali bin Hasan, the head-muezzin of Mehmed the Conqueror and the first commander of the Galata area.

 The fountain was completely rebuilt in 1732 and repaired several times after that.
 They moved it to its current location in 1957-1958.

 The beautiful Matbah Emini Hasan Aga Fountain is in Yüksek Kaldırım street.

 You can see the Galata Tower from this fountain.
 It is an outstanding historical feature, in an equally outstanding street and it’s still in use.

-The Mevlana museum is very close to Istiklal street, almost as soon as you start walking down towards Yüksek Kaldırım street.
-I went to see the museum and in the courtyard I found two fountains, in addition to some other historical constructions.
+The Mevlana museum is very close to Istiklal street, you’ll see it almost as soon as you start walking down towards Yüksek Kaldırım street.
+I went to see the museum and I found two fountains in the courtyard, in addition to some other historical constructions.

 One of them is the Adile Sultan Fountain.

-And the other one is this historical fountain with beautiful calligraphic inscriptions.
+The other one is this historical fountain with beautiful calligraphic inscriptions.
 Unfortunately, I couldn’t find the name of this fountain.

 OTTOMAN FOUNTAINS IN ÜSKÜDAR